Danny Seaborne: Hamilton Academical

 On 24 August 2016, Seaborne returned to Scotland to sign for Hamilton Academical.
 He was released at the end of the season.

 Return to Exeter City

 On 1 December 2017, it was announced by Exeter City that Seaborne had rejoined the club.

 He was released by Exeter at the end of the 2017–18 season.

 Derry City

 Seaborne joined League of Ireland Premier Division club Derry City in July 2018, signing a contract until the end of the 2018 season.

+Post-playing career

+Seaborne joined Lincoln City in November 2025 as chief operations officer, before being promoted to the club's new chief operating officer in August 2026.